 Christine’s hope: We will identify practices for a national audience that improve student outcomes across the K-12 to post-secondary transition.

 Benjamin Daniel is the Director of Communications at the Hope Center for College, Community, and Justice.
 A lifelong New Jersey resident, Benjamin was raised with a houseful of siblings and friends in Camden.
 After graduating Camden High School, he completed his undergraduate studies in English at Rutgers University and earned a Master’s degree in Public Relations from Rowan University.
-He has been a communications professional for more than a decade, working in the for-profit, public and non-profit sectors.
+He has been a communications professional for more than two decades, working in the for-profit, public and non-profit sectors.
 He has studied and lectured in fields as wide-ranging as social research, writing, editing, graphic design and education policy research and advocacy.
-Some of his specialties include branding, research, survey instrument development, media relations, crisis communication, special event planning, legislative advocacy and grant and proposal writing.
+Some of his specialties include branding, research, survey instrument development, media relations, crisis communications, event planning, legislative advocacy and grant and proposal writing.

 Bianca Van Heydoorn